 - Quick tips for using project milestones in ProofHub

 We have got a list of milestones in our life: graduation from the academy, getting the first job, buying a car, wedding, etc. – these are all examples of milestones.
 Similarly, a project has its milestones too.

 After all, if there isn’t a date for completion, a portion of a project could go on endlessly.
-Thus, setting milestones when planning a project.
+Thus, setting project management milestones when planning a project is important.

 Typical project milestones examples include:

 - Project kick-off

 - Phase 1 complete